 Children may need some coaxing to take tinctures also, because of the sometimes-harsh, earthy taste a tincture can have.

-It’s also important to note that although cannabis oil and cannabis tincture are often used interchangeably these days, they’re not the same thing.
+It’s also important to note that although marijuana oil and cannabis tincture are often used interchangeably these days, they’re not the same thing.

-Cannabis oils refer to any ingestible cannabis-infused solution, regardless of how it was produced.
-True cannabis tinctures are made through alcohol or ethanol extraction and often retain some alcohol in the end-product.
+Marijuana oils refer to any ingestible cannabis-infused solution, regardless of how it was produced.
+True marijuana tinctures are made through alcohol or ethanol extraction and often retain some alcohol in the end-product.
 As always, it’s good to be specific.

 Cannabis Tincture Alternatives